OllieJones/index-wp-mysql-for-speed/readme.txt

 = Does this plugin generate any overhead when my site is busy? =

+Only when you are monitoring database operations, and that is for limited periods of time.

-No. Some plugins' code runs when your visitors view pages.
+Some plugins' code runs whenever your visitors view pages.
 All this plugin's work happens from the WordPress Dashboard or WP-CLI.
 It sets up the keys in your database and then gets out of the way.
 You can even deactivate and delete the plugin once you've run it.

 = What happens when I deactivate this plugin? =

 Its high-performance keys remain in place.
-You can always re-add it and reactivate it if you need to revert your keys to the WordPress standard.
+You can always re-add it and reactivate the plugin if you need to revert your keys to the WordPress standard.

+Your saved monitors are removed when you deactivate the plugin.

 = Does this work on my multisite (network) WordPress instance?